VeiledFree

 So, intentionality is vital to healthy living.
 I’ve finally figured out a schedule that keeps our family healthy in between the daily work grind:

-• A date with my husband every Saturday night
+- A date with my husband every other Saturday night

-• Ladies’ small group one morning per week
+- Ladies’ group one morning or evening per month

 5 Comments